neuefische/web-exercises/sessions/js-async-functions/relay-race/README.md

 Animate the relay runners along the race track using the `animate()` function.

-The first runner can start immediately once the "🏁 Start race" button was clicked.
+The first runner can start immediately after the "🏁 Start race" button was clicked.

 The second runner should only start after the they have been reached by the first one (the first animation has finished).